Militants may have spent as little as $7,500 on Paris attacks

 Within days, France and Belgium announced 1 billion euros worth of additional security measures.

-In contrast, the attacks themselves, requiring little more than Kalashnikovs and ammunition, homemade suicide belts, rental cars and apartments, suggest that the eight attackers spent relatively little to kill indiscriminately and sow fear and confusion.
+In contrast the attacks themselves, requiring little more than Kalashnikovs and ammunition, homemade suicide belts and rental cars and apartments, were a reminder of how little it takes to kill indiscriminately and sow fear and confusion.

 The Sept.
 11 attacks on Washington and New York cost between $400,000 and $500,000, according to the independent 9/11 Commission, a sum that covered pilot training for the hijackers, flights and living expenses over an extended period of training and preparation.

-Reuters was unable to reliably calculate certain costs including the sum for any accomplices who may have come from outside France and Belgium.
-These costs were not included in the total.

-The most sophisticated part of the attack, making the suicide vests, would have only required some cheap materials.
-Security sources said this job would have fallen to an experienced bomb-maker who was likely not to have been one of the actual attackers.
+The most sophisticated part of the attack, making the suicide vests, would have used some of the cheapest materials.
+Security sources said it would have fallen to an experienced bomb-maker who was likely not to have been one of the actual attackers.

 All seven dead assailants in Paris were wearing and used suicide belts, with identical TATP detonation compound, a battery and a blow-up button, French police said.